DigitisingSC/DHSC-public-website/README.md

 ## Storybook
 The Storybook implementation of this project is purely for documentation purposes.
 Styles have been inherited from the main `localgov_base` theme and loaded in `docroot/themes/custom/dhsc_theme/.storybook/preview.js`.
 The `dhsc_theme` must remain the child of `localgov_base`, and inherit component structure and templates from it.

+Storybook has been implemented in node version 16.
 ### Installing Storybook

 In order to install the Storybook node dependencies run `make storybook-install`.